SamuelNoesslboeck/syact/README.md

 Basis library for the [sybot_lib]("https://github.com/SamuelNoesslboeck/sybot_lib)

+### Goal

+- Create an all-in-one library to control motors, read sensors and do basic calculations in rust.

 # In Action

 Let us assume we want to control a simple stepper motor (in this example a [17HE15_1504_S](https://www.omc-stepperonline.com/index.php?route=product/product/get_file&file=2838/17HE15-1504S.pdf)) with a PWM controller connected to the BCM pins 27 and 19.